mitchelscottbond/COMP353FinalProject/README.md

 pip install mysqlclient
 ```

-Running the following command will run the server and on a webbrowser enter "localhost:8000" to load the default webpage.
+Running the following command will run the server and on a webbrowser enter "localhost:8000" to load the default webpage. (make sure you are in the root directory)
                                                                          "localhost:8000/index" will print "Hello World!"

 ```bash